crmathieu/daq/README.md

 - Accept connection requests from clients to allow them to access streaming data

-# Simulate the whole thing
+# Visualize the data coming from the vehicle

 ### First, start the ground station